htw-imi-showtime/showtime-website/content/ws21/master/m2-a-better-spotify/_index.md

 card_description = "‘Better-Spotify' is a web application that is based on the audio-streaming platform Spotify and is designed to provide an improved user experience.
 The main features Spotify offers are still prominent while also including new ones that were priorly overlooked or discarded."

 source_link = "https://github.com/jakepanter/better-spotify"
-team = ["Jakob Panthen", "Stefan Böhnert", "Malin Dulkies", "Lennard Grimm", "Phillip Kiele", "Piranavi Satkunanathan", "Naomi Schoppa" ] supervisor = "David Strippgen"
+team = ["Naomi Schoppa", "Jakob Panthen", "Piranavi Satkunanathan", "Phillip Kiele", "Stefan Böhnert", "Malin Dulkies", "Lennard Grimm" ] supervisor = "David Strippgen"
 +++